 Alexandra Benedict is certainly trying to see if the mantle of the 'Queen of Crime' fits her too by (again) releasing a murder mystery in time for Christmas.
 'Murder on the Christmas Express' does makes one try to compare it with its predecessor, 'Murder on the Orient Express', but don't bother.
 This one is quite different in structure.

-Besides, a mystery cannot be a disappointment if you read sentences like 'The sun was beginning its evening descent, dipping into the space between mountains, a slice of orange in a martini glass.'
+Alexandra Benedict's writing was – as always – recognisable.
+You simply know it's her if you read sentences like 'The sun was beginning its evening descent, dipping into the space between mountains, a slice of orange in a martini glass.'
 The entire book is sprinkled with such poetic lines.

 No comments: